queezythegreat/arduino-cmake/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 For those developers who don't want any Arduino magic, but still want to utilize the hardware platform you are in luck.
 This section will outline the `generate_avr_firmware()` and `generate_avr_library()` commands, which enables
-you to compile source for the given Arduino board.
+you to compile sources for the given Arduino board.

 No Arduino Core or Arduino libraries will get generated, this is for manual compilation of sources.
 These commands are for people that know what they are doing, or have done pure AVR development.
 People starting out, or just familiar with Arduino should not use these commands.